 - In general, campfires are not allowed in Spain so never make a campfire when wild camping.
 The fines for starting a wildfire are huge, and you could even face jail time.

-- You should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
+- You should camp in the same place for one night only, and pitch your tent or park your motorhome discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always try and seek out the landowner and ask permission.
 They may request a small fee.

-- Campers should set up their tent at dusk, and take it down at dawn.
+- If you have a tent, set it up at dusk and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to go wild camping in Spain.

 - Respect the leave no trace policy and take any rubbish with you.
 Leave your camping spot exactly the way you found it.

-- If you need to go to the toilet then do so at least 30-50 meters away from water sources, such as rivers.
+- If you need to go to the toilet and don’t have one (for example if you’re tent camping) then do so at least 30-50 meters away from water sources, such as rivers.
 Make sure to use a trowel (like this folding one) to bury any human waste at least six inches under ground.
 Take any tissue paper with you – use a ziplock bag to store it and dispose of it in the nearest bin.